gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ### Perpherals

-The following C code describes a generalized GPIO output peripheral.
+The following C variable named **builtinLed** of type Peripheral declares a generalized GPIO output peripheral.
 It maintains the GPIO pin OS file descriptor, the GPIO pin number, the initial state when the pin is opened, whether the pin logic needs to be reserved for turning a pin on and off, and the C function to be called to open and initialize the GPIO output pin.

 ```c
 static Peripheral builtinLed = {